 Table of Contents

-- What is Starch from the Cassava Root?
+- What is Native Cassava Starch (Starch from the Cassava Root)?

 - How is Starch from the Cassava Root Extracted?

-- Properties and Functional Benefits of Cassava Starch
+- Properties and Functional Benefits of Native Cassava Starch

 - Uses of Starch from Cassava Root